 By Nick Hodgson (with extracts from Porsche SA media release)

-Routes into the Porsche Training and Recruitment Centre South Africa:
+Routes into the Porsche Training and Recruitment Center South Africa

-Young people who are interested can apply for the training programme.
-Applicants must come from disadvantaged backgrounds.
-There are three different routes onto the training programme, depending on the applicant’s qualifications: If an applicant is already sufficiently qualified for vocational training, he or she can access the two-year car service mechatronics engineer training programme directly.
-Any applicants who do not possess the required qualifications can complete a six to eight-week life skills training course at the Don Bosco Salesian Institute Youth Projects (SIYP).
-If an applicant is lacking basic skills, he or she will be given the opportunity to complete a year of training to prepare them for the working world.
-This option will be available to up to 50 people and will enable them to make clear leaps in their development, regardless of whether they ultimately reach the level required to undertake the training programme or not.
-The Cape Town training project is modelled on one at the Porsche Training and Recruitment Center Asia in Manila, which has been training young Filipinos as service mechatronics engineers since 2008 – again in cooperation with Don Bosco and the local Porsche importer.
+The project will be publicised through various communication channels.
+Young people from disadvantaged backgrounds who are interested can apply for the training programme.
+There are three different routes onto the training programme, depending on the applicant’s qualifications.
+If an applicant is already sufficiently qualified for vocational training, he or she can access the two-year service mechatronic training programme directly.
+Any applicants who do not possess the required qualifications can complete a six to eight week life skills training course at the Don Bosco Salesian Institute Youth Projects (SIYP).
+If an applicant is lacking basic skills, he or she will be given the opportunity to complete a year-long vocational preparation course to prepare them for the working world.
+This option will be available to up to 50 people per year and will enable them to make significant progress in their personal development.